Assessment of English Language Level

 EAL [six lessons] + Mainstream (all other subjects) - four English lessons per week that focus on language plus two lessons in place of either French or German.

 EAL [four lessons] + Mainstream (all other subjects) - four English lessons per week that focus on language.

 If a student begins in Full EAL, they normally remain in the programme for up to one year.
 Besides English, students will study maths, science, art, music, PE, ICT, drama, history and geography.
 Students are tested in December, March and June.
 If the student has made enough progress, they will move into mainstream lessons.

 Modern Foreign Languages and EAL Students

 Students initially focus on English learning in place of other foreign languages.
 However, we offer the option to learn at least one foreign language once the student is confident in English.
-French and German are available for all students in Key Stage 3.
+French, German and Spanish are available for all students in Key Stage 3.